valkey-io/valkey-doc/commands/xdel.md

 deleted.
 This number may be less than the number of IDs passed to the command in the case where some of the specified IDs do not exist in the stream.

-Normally you may think at a stream as an append-only data structure, however streams are represented in memory, so we are also able to delete entries.
+Normally you may think at a Stream as an append-only data structure, however Streams are represented in memory, so we are also able to delete entries.
 This may be useful, for instance, in order to comply with certain privacy policies.